Let’s look at how to get your first credit card, as well as some tips that can make the process go more smoothly.

 Make your payments on time

 Making at least the minimum payment by the due date each month can allow you to avoid penalties for late payments, such as late fees or higher interest rates.
-To avoid interest charges on new purchases completely, focus on paying the full statement balance by the due date each month.
+To avoid interest charges on new purchases, focus on paying the full statement balance by the due date each month.

-Timely payments can help you avoid penalties, and paying the full statement balance (or as much as you can) by the due date each month can help you keep your balance manageable.
+Timely payments can help you avoid penalties, and paying the full statement balance (or as much as you can) by the due date each month can keep your balance manageable.

 Keep your account balance low

 Try to keep the balance on your credit card low.
-It’s generally recommended to keep your total credit utilization ratio, which is the amount of credit currently in use divided by your total credit limit, below 30%.
+It’s generally recommended to keep your total credit utilization, which is the amount of credit currently in use relative to your available credit below 30%.

-Having a high balance on your card can also mean you won’t be able to pay your full statement balance by the due date each month.
-Carrying a balance into the next cycle typically means you’ll be charged interest.
+Having a high balance on your card could also mean you won’t be able to pay your full statement balance by the due date each month.
+Carrying a balance into the next cycle typically means you’ll be charged interest on whatever balance amount is carried over into the next billing period.

 Stick to a budget